 Children and traffic are not a good combination.
-Only when children are around 9–15 years old is it relatively safe for them to be around traffic.
 The Road Traffic Ordinance tells you to be especially considerate of children.

 Much of a child’s life revolves around play.
 The rules of the fantasy world are all that count.

 Even if you see a child standing still and you have eye contact, you cannot feel completely sure of the situation.
 If a friend calls from the other side of the street, the child might suddenly forget about the cars and run out into the road.
 You must therefore be vigilant when there are children around.

 It takes longer for a child to shift between near and distance vision.
-Only when the child is around 12–15 years old is their vision fully developed.
 It is also harder for them to distinguish where a sound is coming from.
 This means that a child’s reaction time may be longer than you think.

 A child can be taught to stop before crossing the street.
 The problem is that they do not quite understand why this is important, which means that the instruction can easily be pushed aside when it is time to play.

 Another problem is that children have difficulty judging the risks.
 They judge a car coming towards them at low speed in the same way as one swerving at high pace.